vrcd-community/vrchat-docs-localization/docs/creators.vrchat.com/avatars/avatar-performance-ranking-system.md

 Below, you'll find the limits for each of the Performance Ranks.
 If you go above these numbers for any category, you'll be bumped into the next rank.

 For example (on PC), if your avatar has 2 Skinned Meshes, your avatar will be ranked as Good, as that exceeds the rating for Excellent, but does not exceed the rating for Good.
-:::caution All GameObjects and Components are counted!
+::: warning All GameObjects and Components are counted!

 All GameObjects and Components, **including those that are currently disabled**, count towards the Avatar Performance Rank.
 :::

-:::caution Mesh Read/Write Disabled
+::: warning Mesh Read/Write Disabled

 If you disable Mesh Read/Write on **any** mesh on the avatar (including particle systems), the "Polygons" count will read "Mesh Read/Write Disabled" and the avatar's Performance Rank will be immediately downgraded to "Very Poor" regardless of the actual triangle count on the avatar.